 The principles and practices used in financing a farm business will be the focus of this course.
 The perspective will be that of both the farm manager and the agricultural lender.
 This course will also include sources of capital, leasing, credit instruments, long and short term credit, and collection.
-Prerequisites: AGBU242 and MATH103 or permission of the instructor.
-[Fall] Applied Learning - Entrepreneurship [3 credits] [3 contact hour(s)]
+Prerequisites: AGBU242/242X [Fall] Applied Learning - Entrepreneurship [3 credits] [3 contact hour(s)]